peering-manager/peering-manager/docs/templating/tutorial/index.md

 === "Cisco IOS"
     In IOS we can apply _one_ route-map to each BGP session.
-So we iterate over all enabled IXP sessions and generate route-maps (one for in, one for out).
+So we iterate over all IXPs and all enabled IXP sessions and generate route-maps (one for in, one for out).

     Peering Managers filter ```merge_import_policies``` does the work of putting all the policies (of IXPs, ASes, and sessions) together, see the